Bla-nk/Discord_GoogleClassroom/README.md

 # Google Classroom notifier Discord bot

-A tiny Discord bot that will send you a notification to a designated Discord channel every time there's a new announcement in one of the Google Classroom courses you're in.
+A simple Discord bot that sends message to your discord channel and notifies you whenever there's an update in any of the Google Classroom you're in.

 ## Requirements